-You may also be able to get assistance from the St. Louis IRS office.
+You may also be able to get assistance from the IRS Taxpayer Assistance office.
 Appointments are required.
 Find out how to contact your local office.

 The Missouri DOR also has resources available to help with the filing of your Missouri state return.
 (Remember, this is different from the federal return.)

 Unfortunately, neither Washington University nor the OISS is able to provide assistance or advice regarding filing taxes.
 If you are unable or uncomfortable with the free resources listed above, you can hire an accountant who understands international taxation.

 Search for an accountant on one of the following online directories: